Steel, wood haft

 Gift of Mr. and Mrs. John L. Severance 1916.1835

-This weapon known as the "bill" was developed from an agricultural tool.
+This weapon known as the "bill" was developed from an agricultural tool and was one of the first staff weapons to be used by medieval infantries.
 Used throughout Western Europe, it was particularly popular in Italy and England where it served as an equivalent to the Central European halberd.
+Fitted with a pronounced hook whose inside and outside curves were cutting edges, it was topped by a long spike.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.